yanchaoluo/STAT545-hw-Luo-Yanchao/hw2/hm2_Luo_yanchao.md

 I found many problems when I created new file in homework repo, and also did not know how to create a README.md in homework2 file.
 Then I just google these problems and found we can create new files locally and pushed them to Github.

-For homework2 I try to repete what we learned in class, and also want to use some new methods.
+For homework2 I try to repeat what we learned in class, and also want to use some new methods.
 And I found another problem, there was a question about what data type is each variable.
 I used `class` and `typeof` to solve this problem, and got two answers for `country` variable, one is `factor`, another is `integer`.
 So I was confused and did not know which one is correct. when I explored the ggplot, I found many new methods in [ggplot2 tutorial](https://github.com/jennybc/ggplot2-tutorial) and tried to use them.
 And I learned some ggplot codes such as `geom_point()`, `facet_wrap()`, `geom_smooth`,etc.

 Moreover, I found a useful website about [dplr](https://cran.r-project.org/web/packages/dplyr/dplyr.pdf), and tried to use `if_else` When I want to select certain data in `gapminder`.
 However, every time When I applied `if_else`,it always reports error in Console.